webhintio/hint/packages/hint/docs/user-guide/further-configuration/website-authentication.md

   in the `connector`’s options.
 You have more information in [the chrome configuration][chrome configuration].
 * `edge` does not create a new profile, so there is no need to add any extra configuration.
-Nevertheless, `edge` works best with `sonarwhal` when it is the only open tab so if you can only be authenticated during the length of a session you might have some problems.
+Nevertheless, `edge` works best with `webhint` when it is the only open tab so if you can only be authenticated during the length of a session you might have some problems.